asongent/setup-k8s-cluster/README.md

       command: aws
 ```

-- Now that your cluster is up and running, move to directory where your `"YAML defination"` are located and start creating your appliactions.
+- Now that your cluster is up and running, move to directory where your `"YAML defination file"` are located and start creating your appliactions.

 ```bash
 kubectl get ns